klharp/Python-API-WeatherPy-VacationPy/README.md

 # Python API Homework - What's the Weather Like?

+## Project Overview
+This project used Python scripting to visualize the weather of 500+ world cities at varying distances from the equator.
+Project focuses on using APIs to visualize weather across the world.

+Languages and libraries used:

+* Pandas
+* Numpy
+* Matplotlib
+* SciPy
+* Time
+* OpenWeatherMap API
+* Google Places API

+If duplicating/running the Jupyter Notebook for this project, an OpenWeather and Google Place API key will be required and entered in the appropriate config.js file.

+---

 ## Analysis Summary
 This analysis was performed in February 2021.
 Data and results will reflect the analysis being performed at this particular time of year.